Okoboji Entrepreneurial Institute

 What is the purpose of the Okoboji Entrepreneurial Institute?

-The Okoboji Entrepreneurial Institute helped create significant momentum for the Iowa Lakes Corridor region to pursue becoming the most attractive region for entrepreneurs and new ventures in Iowa.
-The OEI is one of the key components of our objective to develop the next generation of successful entrepreneurs and leaders by encouraging youth to pursue the creation of new ventures and apply entrepreneurship concepts in their career endeavors.
+The Okoboji Entrepreneurial Institute creates significant momentum for the Iowa Lakes Corridor region to pursue becoming the most attractive region for entrepreneurs and new ventures in Iowa.
+OEI is one of the key components of our objective to develop the next generation of successful entrepreneurs and leaders by encouraging youth to pursue the creation of new ventures and apply entrepreneurship concepts in their career endeavors.

 The University of Iowa featured the Okoboji Entrepreneurial Institute in its 2010 Big Ten Network footage.
 Watch the video here.